RTM

 Arma 3 animation import options

-Import a plain (not binarized) RTM animation, and assign it to a selected armature with matching bones, as a new action data block.
+Import an RTM animation (either plain or binarized), and assign it to a selected armature with matching bones, as a new action data block.

 For more information, see the RTM setup page.